kennykytran/kennykytran/README.md

 <h3 align="center">So who's this guy? 🤔 </h3>

   > I'm your local developer, artist, and indie game enthusiast.
-I've become fascinated with visual and interactive design, so I've decided to start game development, and here I am.
+I've become fascinated with visual and interactive design, so here I am.
 Excited and ready to show the world what I have to offer!
 <p align="center">
   <img src="sample.gif?raw=true" width="800px">
 </p>